tdle002/tdle002/README.md

 Hey there!
-I’m Toan, a software engineer based in Chantilly, VA.
+I’m Toan, a software engineer based in VA.

 I design and build whatever I can imagine.